bbc/gel-sass-tools/README.md

 This means that users will explicitly need to include the partial file in each file that may use its vars, functions or mixins.

-As a result the RTL functionality will not work in the way it used to, because you can only bring in an external file once via `@use`.
+As a result the right-to-left functionality will not work in the way it used to, because you can only bring in an external file once via `@use`.

-Previously you could have code like:
+Previously you could have:
 ```
 .ltr {
     #{$margin-right}: 10px;